mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 ... where you can select, grab and throw cubes using the touch controller, and any cubes you release from your hand interact with the other cubes.
 You can throw a cube in your hand at a stack of cubes and knock them over.
 You can pick up two cubes and juggle them.
 You can build a stack of cubes and see how high you can make it go.

-Now we had the vision.
-Moving forward, I suggested three criteria we would use to define success:
+Now we had the vision, I suggested three criteria we would use to define success:

 1. Players should be able to pick up and throw and catch cubes without latency.